The Long-Term Consequences of Short-Term Incentives

 56 Pages Posted: 18 Sep 2017 Last revised: 30 Jun 2020

 This paper shows that short-term stock price concerns induce CEOs to take value-reducing actions.
 Vesting equity, our measure of short-term concerns, is positively associated with the probability of a firm repurchasing shares, the amount of shares repurchased, and the probability of the firm announcing a merger or acquisition (M&A).
-When vesting equity increases, stock returns are more positive in the two quarters surrounding both repurchases and M&A, but more negative in the two years following repurchases and four years following M&A. We show that a potential driver of the negative long-run returns to M&A is subsequent goodwill impairment.
+When vesting equity increases, stock returns are more positive in the two quarters surrounding both repurchases and M&A, but more negative in the two years following repurchases and four years following M&A. A potential driver of the negative longrun returns to M&A is subsequent goodwill impairment.
 These results are inconsistent with CEOs buying underpriced stock or companies to maximize long-run shareholder value, but consistent with these actions being used to boost the short-term stock price and improve the conditions for CEO equity sales.
-Overall, by identifying actions that carry clear value implications, this paper documents the long-term negative consequences of short-term incentives.
+CEOs sell their own stock shortly after using company money to buy the firm’s stock, also inconsistent with the latter being motivated by undervaluation.

 Keywords: Repurchases, M&A, Short-Termism, CEO Incentives, Managerial Myopia, Vesting